MODA-NYC/Project_SevereCrashes/README.md

 * presentations - contains final presentations and other writeups

-# DOT Classifying Severe Crashes
+# Predicting Injury Outcomes using Data Linkage
 Predicting which traffic crashes result in severe injuries helps to prioritize locations for street safety redesign.

 # Overview